techworldwithmurali/devops-zero-to-hero/README.md

 This command copies the `example.txt` file from the remote server located at `/home/ec2-user/`

 ----
-To copy files or directories from your local machine to a remote server using `scp`, you reverse the source and destination in the command.
-Here’s how you do it:

 ### Copy from Local Machine to Remote Server
+To copy files or directories from your local machine to a remote server using `scp`.

 ```bash
 scp -i dev.pem /local/path/to/file ec2-user@43.205.113.179:/remote/path/to/destination